MyNameIsTrez/grug/README.md

 You can find its test suite [here](https://github.com/MyNameIsTrez/grug-tests).

-`grug.c` contains an MIT license at the very bottom, so you don't need to copy the `LICENSE` file at the root of this project to your repository. `grug.h` has the same MIT license.
+`grug.c` contains documentation at the top, and the MIT license at the very bottom. `grug.h` refers to the MIT license in `grug.c`.

 ## Sections